 The #WeAllDeserveArts Blog series is an ongoing series that draws upon the perspectives and experiences of advocates, administrators, educators, teaching artists, and students to make compelling cases for why #WeAllDeserveArts.

-In celebration of YOUR Arts Educators, AEMS hosted live conversations featuring educators from different disciplines who shared their stories, their experiences teaching virtually, and their thoughts on arts education in the time of the pandemic.
+In celebration of YOUR Arts Educators, AEMS hosted live conversations in September 2020, featuring educators from different disciplines who shared their stories, their experiences teaching virtually, and their thoughts on arts education in the time of the pandemic.
 These were inspiring, thought-provoking, and powerful conversations.
 In early 2021 AEMS hired former Bloomberg Arts Interns Jannah Muhammad and Ty’Candice Smith to create a video that summarized the highlights of these amazing conversations, which you can watch below.